• Home

 • 2 or more pets on same portrait - add 25% per extra pet (I am essentially painting extra portraits)

-• If you would like a particular size please contact me for a price
+• If you would like a different size please contact me for a price

 (See examples in the Gallery)